- Visiting Chesapeake?

 Call the Expressway office immediately at 757-204-0010.
 Our staff will assist you with directions on how to pay your toll and settle your notice.
 If you are an E-ZPass tag holder and have received a notice, immediately contact our office.
 Remember, if your tag is not mounted properly in your window, you are responsible for the full amount of the toll and the Administrative Fees.

 Do you accept credit cards?

-Yes, our office staff will accept Master Card and Visa for opening an account or paying for a violation.
+Yes, our office staff will accept Master Card, Visa, Discover, American Express for opening an account or paying for a violation.

 What if I left my change at the toll booth?

 If you left your change at the toll booth, contact our office immediately, 757-204-0010, (Monday - Friday 8:30 a.m. - 5 p.m.).
 Please have as much information available when you call (date, time, direction) so that we may assist you more efficiently.

 Do you have to pay the toll in both directions?

 The Chesapeake Expressway is patrolled by the Chesapeake Police Department.